DefaultSimon/jingler/README.md

 custom member "theme songs" and more.

 ## 1. About
-Jingler is a Discord bot for playing short, usually random, audio clips (also called [jingles](https://www.merriam-webster.com/dictionary/jingle)).
+Jingler is a Discord bot for playing short audio clips (also called [jingles](https://www.merriam-webster.com/dictionary/jingle)) in voice channels.

-The list of available jingles is currently global and each user can upload their own short jingles, which will in turn also be available to every other user and server.
+Jingler maintains a global list of available jingles.
+Each user can search them and upload their own short jingles, which will in turn also become available to every other user.
 By default, Jingler will play a random jingle each time a member joins a voice channel.

-Each server has some configuration options: they can disable the automatic jingles (manually playing them with `.playrandom` will still be available), they can set a specific jingle for their server or configure Jingler to always play a random, fresh jingle (best option 😉 ).

 To spice things up, each user can set their own favourite jingle - a "theme song" of sorts.
-Unless automatic jingles are disabled on that server, their theme song will be played each time they join a voice channel.
+If a user has a theme song, it will be played each time they enter a voice channel.
+Theme songs override the jingle mode on each server unless their theme song mode is set to `disable` (see below for server configuration).

+You can control jingle behaviour per-server:
+- Jingle mode: you can disable all automatic jingles (`disabled` mode; manually playing them with `.playrandom` is still possible), set a specific jingle for your server (`single` mode) or configure Jingler to always play a random, fresh jingle (`random` mode; best option 😉 ).
+- Theme song mode: theme songs are user-specific and (by default) override the server jingle mode if a user has one.
+If you wish to ignore personal theme songs instead and want to force the jingle mode you set for your server, set the theme song mode to `disabled`.

 ## 2. Commands